 Well, what is the most irrelevant thing for them is a presence of tail light and front light.
 That is something toward which they have “whatever” attitude.
-It is irrelevant whether their scooter has lights or not when it comes to safety.
+It is irrelevant whether their scooter has lights or not when it comes to the most important topic for us - how to be safe on electric scooter.
 And that is only true for this example, of course.

 Elimination… you get it?